 Meet the Board

 Sonal was born in Houston and raised in Princeton, New Jersey.
-She attended high school with co-founder, Janan, and graduated from Georgetown’s School of Foreign Service in December 2013.
+She graduated from Georgetown’s School of Foreign Service in December 2013.
 While at Georgetown, Sonal served as President of the South Asian Society, was a member of GU Jawani and helped found a chapter of Smart Women Securities on campus.
-She graduated a semester early and spent 5 months working on an affordable housing development project in Mumbai, India.
-Currently, she works in Investment Banking at Goldman Sachs.
+She worked in Investment Banking at Goldman Sachs for three years before moving to Chicago to pursue her MBA at U Chicago Booth.
 Sonal has been trained for over 15 years in ballet, pointe and Bharatnatyam.
 In her spare time, she enjoys mixing and playing music, running and dancing.
-Last year, she also competed with SMD Bhangra, a premier all-girls bhangra team from NYC.
+She has also competed with SMD Bhangra, a premier all-girls bhangra team from NYC.

 Mariam hails from Houston, Texas, although one could argue that her true roots are the streets of Bombay / the Swiss Alps / any sunflower field where she inevitably starred in a Bollywood film in her past life.
 Mariam graduated from Georgetown University in 2015 and majored in Economics and Psychology.
 At Georgetown, she founded Bindaas, a Bollywood dance group and served as President of the South Asian Society.
 She currently works in marketing at Undertone in New York and in her free time, she enjoys choreographing and pretending to be a Bollywood star.